symbol/symbol-docs/source/guides/migration/post-launch-optin-xym-retrieval.rst

    - Do one last check of the destination |codename| account and balance.
    - Accept the ``terms and conditions`` and the ``privacy policy``.
-   - The Opt-in process involves registering a transaction on the NIS1 blockchain.
+   - The opt-in process involves registering a transaction on the NIS1 blockchain.
 This has a fee, shown on this summary screen.
    - Enter your NEM Wallet password to confirm the process.
    - Click on **SEND**.

-If the Opt-in is successfull you will be taken to the initial Summary screen where you can see the status of the process:
+If the opt-in is successfull you will be taken to the initial Summary screen where you can see the status of the process:

 .. image:: /resources/images/screenshots/post-launch-optin-9.png
     :align: center